- View All Products

-M-2000 delivers both speed and accuracy.
-J A Woollam’s patented RCE technology combines Rotating Compensator Ellipsometry with high-speed CCD detection to collect the entire spectrum (hundreds of wavelengths) in a fraction of a second with a wide array of configurations.
+The M-2000 delivers both speed and accuracy.
+J. A. Woollam’s patented RCE technology combines Rotating Compensator Ellipsometry with high-speed CCD detection to collect the entire spectrum (hundreds of wavelengths) in a fraction of a second with a wide array of configurations.

 - Wide Spectral Range

 - Collect over 700 wavelengths from the ultraviolet to the near infrared – all simultaneously

 - With modular optical design, the M-2000 is suited for direct attachment to your process chamber or configured on any of Woollam’s table-top bases